 - City offices are open to the public.
 A mask must be worn to enter the building.
-City offices will be closed October 12, 2020 for Columbus Day.
-Offices will reopen on October 13, 2020 at normal time.
+City offices will be closed on January 18, 2021 in observance of Martin Luther King Day.
+Offices will reopen on January 19, 2021 at normal time.

 Date of Notice Posting: July 16, 2020